-Crime Analysis and Prevention: takes 4 semesters to complete with classes offered spring, summer, and fall.
+The Graduate Certificate in Crime Analysis and Prevention takes 3 semesters to complete with classes offered spring, summer, and fall.
 Graduate level statistics (prerequisite), transfer credit allowed with a 5 year limit.
 Applied Statistics in Criminal Justice (CJ7040) is offered in the spring semester only.
-Certificate takes either 15 or 18 hours to complete depending on if the statistics class was transferred or has to be taken.
+The certificate takes 15 hours to complete, but that may vary depending on if the statistics class was transferred or has to be taken.

 This course is designed to provide an exploration of the various approaches to reducing crime as well as the theories that inform those approaches.
 We will focus most fully on situational approaches to crime prevention, though we will also explore crime prevention through social development, community-based crime prevention.
 We will also examine how policing intersects with these various approaches to crime prevention.